-According to GlobalData, Poland is the world’s ninth-largest producer of coal, with output of 104Mt in 2022, down by 3.28% on 2021.
+According to GlobalData, Poland is the world’s ninth-largest producer of coal in 2022, with output down by 3.28% on 2021.
 Over the five years to 2021, production from Poland decreased by a CAGR of 4.1% and is expected to rise by a CAGR of 1% between 2022 and 2026.
 GlobalData uses proprietary data and analytics to provide a complete picture of this market in its Global Coal Mining to 2026 report.
 Buy the report here.

 Jastrzebska Spolka Weglowa is one of the leading producers of coal in Poland.
-Jastrzebska Spolka Weglowa's output was 13.75Mt in 2021, down by 4% on 2020.
+In 2021, the company’s output was down by 4% over 2020.

 For more detailed analysis of global coal mining, buy the report here.